 This is a question many people ask most frequently.
 I believe the question should be when do I need to factory reset my phone?
 You shouldn’t factory reset your phone when unless there’s the need.

-YOU MIGHT LIKE Top 5 Gadgets of 2019
+You might also enjoy: Top 5 Gadgets of 2019

 What is factory reset?